SAP-samples/teched2022-AD182/exercises/1_SetupEnvironment/README.md

 ## Summary  <a name="summary"></a>

-You have successfully subscribed to SAP Process Automation.
+You have successfully subscribed to SAP Build Process Automation.

 Continue to - [Exercise 1.1 - Create Business Process](../1_CreateBusinessProcess/README.md)